 - Cambridge, USA & Virtual

 As AI tools explode into public conversation, there is a clear need for an informed, critical, and multidisciplinary analysis of their applications, limitations, and risks, both in the current moment and looking towards the future.
 At the same time, for those without technical expertise, it is often unclear how to engage productively in these conversations.
-Within education and institutions of higher learning in particular, this is a time when the gap between STEM and non-STEM fields could grow even more.
+Within education and institutions of higher learning in particular, this is a time when the gap between technical and non-technical fields could grow even more.
 It is also a time when the humanities could do what the humanities do best: surface foundational questions about what it means to be human, attend with precision to the importance of language and translation, contend with the ethics of ownership, authorship, rights, and agency.

 The AI Pedagogy Project is a curated collection of classroom assignments, designed to help educators facilitate critical conversations with their students about the capabilities and limitations of AI.
 As public access to AI tools has increased, so has the concern about their role in education.
 The AI Pedagogy Project is our response to the following challenges: How do we concretely and responsibly support teachers to address the role of AI in the classroom?
 How do we support students in developing critical relationships with these tools while enhancing their education?